-“AI experts” are crawling out of the woodwork, intent on driving us mad.
-But they know nothing about AI, or can’t, or won’t explain anything about it, at least not properly.
+“A.I. experts,” crawling out of the woodwork, seem intent on driving us mad.
+Most of these so-called experts know little to nothing about A.I., and can’t, or won’t, explain anything about it, at least not properly.

 Bitcoin did a split and holders are twice as rich!
 Don’t you wish YOU were them?